keekss/reddit-stock-sentiment/README.md

 [sampleData](https://github.com/keekss/ics-484-final/tree/main/sampleData) directory.
 These graphs get posts and comments from
 [r/disney](https://www.reddit.com/r/disney/) and plots their sentiment alongside Disney stock.

+To smooth the sentiment analysis results, an API called [ASAP](https://dawn.cs.stanford.edu/2017/08/07/asap/) was used.
+This was written python2, so the modified version of this that we used can be found [here](https://github.com/keekss/ics-484-final/blob/main/ASAP.ipynb).

 ### Plotly Website

 INSERT TEXT